We welcome all back to Sacred Heart Catholic Church in Hattiesburg, MS!

 Whether you worship here with us, at another area parish, or you are from out of town, we welcome you with open arms!

-The following are some guidelines that we have established during Phase I of reopening the church for worship.
+The following are some guidelines that we have established during Phase II of reopening the church for worship.
 All guidelines follow CDC, state, Diocessan, and local guidelines.

-Bishop Kihneman of the Diocese of Biloxi continues to dispense the faithful from the Sunday obligation to attend Holy Mass.
-The faithful, if comfortable, will be able to attend Mass beginning the weekend of
+Bishop Kihneman of the Diocese of Biloxi continues to dispense the faithful from the Sunday obligation to attend Holy Mass IF you are part of the vunerable population.
+The faithful will be able to fully attend Mass beginning the weekend of March 20-21, 2021.

 The vulnerable population are encouraged to shelter in place.
-We will continue to Live Stream Mass on Sundays at 10 a.m.in English, 11:30 in Spanish and Thursdays at 8:15 a.m.
+We will continue to Live Stream Mass on Sundays at 10:30 a.m. in English, 1:30 p.m. in Spanish and Thursdays at 8:30 a.m.

 If you are a liturgical minister, and wish to remain on the schedule, please contact Christopher Vineyard at 601-583-9404, or email [email protected]